srnelson1/srnelson1.github.io/pages/index.md

   About Me
 </h2>

 I’m a PhD student in mathematics with an amorphous collection of interests, focusing loosely on representation theory, combinatorics, and computational mathematics.
-I’m currently working on problems involving automorphism groups of strongly regular graphs, as well as strong edge colorings of graphs, in collaboration with Dr. Eric Swartz and Dr. Gexin Yu respectively.
+Currently, when I'm not thinking about what research direction I _should_ pursue, I think about graph automorphisms, and different computational problems in discovering graph automorphisms.

 ---